Dopamine – Adon Health Skip to content

 • Goal orientation and achievement motivation

-• sexual desire and erectile function
+• Sexual desire and erectile function

-• Self-confidence and willingness to take risks
+• Self-confidence and risk-taking

 • Stress resistance and emotional control